Core Clinical Rotations

 Our three hospital system exposes fellows to a diverse patient population within different clinical environments

-In addition to three core clinical inpatient sites for Palliative Care Service rotations, all fellows participate in an interdisciplinary continuity clinic at the VA or at UCLA Santa Monica.
-Additional unique outpatient clinic experiences are available during elective time, including embedded neuro-palliative and oncology clinics.
+In addition to three core clinical inpatient sites for Palliative Care Service rotations, all fellows participate in an interdisciplinary clinic at the VA or at UCLA Santa Monica.
+Additional unique outpatient clinic experiences are available during the outpatient block, which includes embedded neuro-palliative and oncology clinics.

 This didactic series is inter-professional including social work, spiritual care, nursing and pharmacy faculty and learners.

-Fellows meet in a weekly reflection group, facilitated by our palliative care social worker and chaplain.
+Fellows meet in a weekly reflection group, facilitated by our palliative care chaplain.
 This group not only fosters an environment of inclusion, but also promotes wellness and resiliency throughout the year.

 Fellows and faculty members are asked to critically review and discuss seminal historical and current articles relevant to Hospice and Palliative Care.